nedrysoft/pingnoo/README.md

 - **Linux**

-  ***AppImage***

-  The application is provided as an AppImage, an AppImage bundles all dependencies and therefore will run on any modern Linux distribution.

-  After downloading the AppImage, you then need to do the following:

-  `chmod +x <downloaded filename>`

-  The application requires RAW socket access, and this means some limitations affect the operation of the application.
-You will need to follow the instructions outlined in the Linux Notes section regarding setuid; this will allow you to run the application directly.
-Alternatively, you can launch from the terminal by using:

-  `sudo ./<downloaded filename>`

   ***Native Packages***

   Native packages for popular Linux distributions are available, and these install with the correct permissions, which allow the application to run without root permissions.